woleet/woleet-widget/README.md

 # Woleet verification widget

 This repository contains the sources code of **Woleet verification widget**.
-This web widget can be used in any web application to verify with a single drag&drop the integrity and timestamp of any data anchored on the
+This web widget can be used in any web application to:
-Bitcoin blockchain (so called DAB) by Woleet or by any third party using [Chainpoint 1.0](http://www.chainpoint.org/#v1x) compatible anchoring receipts.
+- verify the existence and get the timestamp of a file anchored in the Bitcoin blockchain using any [Chainpoint 1.0](http://www.chainpoint.org/#v1x) compatible tool.</li>
+- verify the existence, the validity and get the timestamp of a signature anchored in the Bitcoin blockchain using Woleet's <a href="https://medium.com/@woleet/beyond-data-anchoring-bee867d9be3a">signature anchoring</a> extension to [Chainpoint 1.0](http://www.chainpoint.org/#v1x) (the signee identity is also verified if provided)</li>

 # Building Woleet verification widget